Spafbi/MyGameSettings/Miscreated/README.md

 # Miscreated user.cfg

 Most of these settings come from https://steamcommunity.com/sharedfiles/filedetails/?id=416735848.
+If you'd like to use my user.cfg, you may find click on it here: [user.cfg](user.cfg).
 Here are my settings and why I have them set to such:

 ## General settings
 Horizontal resolution